How to Record a Sales Receipt in QuickBooks 2014

-A sales receipt looks very, very similar to an invoice in QuickBooks 2013.
-To record the fact that you sold the customer some item — presumably this is because the customer simultaneously purchases and pays for the item or service —you create a sales receipt.
+To bill a customer in QuickBooks, you create an invoice.
+To record the fact that you sold the customer some item — presumably because the customer simultaneously purchases and pays for the item or service — you don’t invoice the customer.
+Rather, you create a sales receipt.
+A sales receipt looks very, very similar to an invoice.

-To record a sales receipt when it is appropriate, choose the Customers→Enter Sales Receipts command and then follow these steps:
+To record a sales receipt when appropriate, choose the Customers→Enter Sales Receipts command and then follow these steps:

-Use the Class drop-down list to identify the class if you are performing class tracking.
+Use the Class drop-down list to identify the class if you’re performing class tracking.

 You can customize a sales receipt in the same basic way that you customize an invoice form.